Tomukas10/G5-soft-eng/README.md

 ## Getting Started

+### Explanation of how to set up our software

 In order to get started with Easy Cribs you must have ...
 TBC.

+## Branches

+### A list and decription of all branches used on this repository will be listed here

+Branch: TBC.

 ## Testing

+### All the testing completed will be documented here

 The testing we have used on this project is ...
 TBC.